triton-inference-server/server/deploy/alibaba-cloud/README.md

    - [Known Issues](https://yuque.alibaba-inc.com/pai/blade/mtptqc#558ab0be)

 # Description
-This repository contains infomation about how to deploy NVIDIA Triton Inference Server in  EAS(Elastic Algorithm Service) of Alibaba-Cloud.
+This repository contains information about how to deploy NVIDIA Triton Inference Server in EAS(Elastic Algorithm Service) of Alibaba-Cloud.
-- EAS providing a simple way for deep learning developers to deploy their models in Alibaba Cloud.
+- EAS provides a simple way for deep learning developers to deploy their models in Alibaba Cloud.
 - Using **Triton Processor** is the recommended way on EAS to deploy Triton Inference Server.
 Users can simply deploy a Triton Server by preparing models and creating a EAS service by setting processor type to `triton`.
 - Models should be uploaded to Alibaba Cloud's OSS(Object Storage Service).
 User's model repository in OSS will be mounted onto local path visible to Triton Server.
 - This documentation uses Triton's own example models for demo.
 The tensorflow inception model can be downloaded by the `fetch_models.sh` script.